Guides, Grid and Snapping

 To move existing guides, click on them with a Move tool and drag them to a new location.

 Designers often need to place some elements regularly, with an equal distance between them.
 Instead of adding many guides with the same spaces between them, we can use the grid.
 A regular grid will be displayed over your document, which can help you align other elements.

 The Pixel Grid draws a grid with one pixel gap.
 It is visible only after zooming in close enough.
 When an image area has a constant color, the Pixel Grid helps you see the borders between pixels (can be useful for pixel art).

-Guides, Grid or Pixel Grid can be turned off or turned on using View - Guides, View - Grid or View - Pixel Grid.
+Guides, Grid or Pixel Grid can be enabled or disabled using View - Show - Guides, Grid or Pixel Grid.
+There is the main switch: View - Extras, which can disable them all at once.
 The size of the grid can be changed in Edit - Preferences.
 Note, that guides are related to a specific document and can be different in each document, while the same grid is displayed over all documents.

 Placing elements precisely on the guide (or on the grid) can be hard.
 We may need to zoom in and move the object several times, until it is on the right spot.

 Snapping can solve this problem.
 Whenever your object is near the guide (e.g. closer than 5 pixels), it is "snapped" to that guide, i.e. its location is set to the location of that guide.
 You don't have to be so precise, Photopea finds the nearest guide and moves the object for you.

 Snapping can be enabled or disabled using View - Snap.
 You can snap to different things, such as guides, grid, document bounds etc. (take a look into View - Snap To).
 But with snapping, you are less flexible, e.g. when you want to place an object close to the guide, but not exactly on it.
 It is useful to disable snapping in such cases.